 Follow the guidelines below if you’re building a home, business or other structure near pad-mounted electrical equipment.

 You must maintain at least 10 feet between the front (doors) of any pad-mounted equipment, such as transformers, and other objects.
-You must maintain at least 3 feet of clearance from the back of the pad-mounted equipment.
+You must maintain at least three feet of clearance from the back of the pad-mounted equipment.

 Leave at least 10 feet of clearance above electrical equipment.
 For transformers that handle more than 1,000 kilovolt-amperes (kVA), leave at least 20 feet of overhead clearance.